 - 7.1.
 The licence condition C27 obliges the ESO to undertake the early development of options in certain circumstances.
-These are where early development is not carried out by another transmission licensee or an option is suggested by other interested persons.
+These are where early development is not carried out by another transmission licensee or an option is suggested by other interested persons; see also paragraph 1.27.
 For example, modelling of the network and/or options.
-The ESO has to do the early development to such a standard that it can perform economic studies on the options to adequately compare the relative suitability of options. - 7.2.
+The ESO has to do the early development to such a standard that it can perform economic studies on the options to adequately compare the relative suitability of options.
+We will also publish more detail about our process for interested persons on our NOA webpage. - 7.2.
 The ESO publishes its conclusions in the NOA report.
 This in turn provides the information to the industry about system needs and hence opportunities for them to invest. - 7.3.
 Note that early development of options is different from ESO-led options such as commercial solutions. - 7.4.
 We undertake early development of options to meet the requirements that the revised licence condition C27 outlines in paragraphs 23 and 24. - 7.5.
 The ESO might conclude that an option is worth investigating further because it believes the costs of an option looks low compared to the benefits that it would expect to provide.
 The ESO accepts that its limited capability to study options' costs and earliest in-service dates limits the accuracy of its view of the costs of options it is developing.
 The consequence of this could be that an early development option has unduly favourable results at first which displaces and delays what turns out to be the best option.
 The ESO may make its costs and earliest in-service dates available for scrutiny which could lead to it revising the data put into the NOA economic process.